You are hereWhich Grow Light? | Marijuana Grow Light Guide

 "Mad Scientist" Grow Lights

-For the advanced grower who wants to use the most cutting edge technology, or for those who desire low heat and low electricity above all else, than LED grow lights are the best choice for you.
+For the advanced grower who wants to use the most cutting edge technology while achieving the highest quality buds possible, LED grow lights may be the best choice for your next cannabis grow.

 Supplemental Grow Lights

 - Low heat produced & electricity used for small plants or clones

 - Great for filling in shadowy parts of the plant with more light, or can be used as side lighting